 These are just a handful of interesting artwork that I came across during the course of the festival.
 Needless to say, there were numerous other thought-provoking exhibits, and few days aren’t enough to even scrape the surface of a festival like this.

 There is also no doubt that the exhibits came to life because of their surroundings and locations, ranging from make-shift art galleries to abandoned warehouses.
-It would not have felt the same had they been displayed in a usual commercial gallery setting.
-Further, the daily life in the Fort Kochi area, the local fishermen’s community, and the old-world architecture and vibe- all added to the richness of the festival.
+The daily life in the Fort Kochi area, the local fishermen’s community, and the old-world architecture and vibe- all added to the richness of the festival.

 Food wasn’t left behind either, with a unique project called Edible Archives forming a part of the festival.
 Experimenting with more than 15 different varieties of rice, local ingredients, and traditional recipes, the project sought to bring reflection, politics, and pleasure back into food!
 (Could a project theme be any cooler than that?!)